 Ever since the release of the GameCube Nintendo has consistently had the least-powerful system on the market.
 Given how much stock Sony and Microsoft put into creating cutting-edge tech, that's not likely to change.
 They've done touchscreens, they've done motion-controls ... heck, Nintendo was doing VR two decades ago, so what's the next possible realm to tackle?

-With the NX, it's possible Nintendo could create a console-portable hybrid.
+With the NX, currently rumors are suggesting that Nintendo will create a console-portable hybrid.
 The Wii U dipped its toe in letting users take their games on the go by letting them play on a Gamepad as long as they were in proximity to a Wii U console.
 But if Nintendo creates an Xbox One/PS4-level system that you can take on the go, then you're playing with power.

 How powerful will the NX be?

 Without an official announcement from Nintendo, it's hard to say exactly how powerful the Nintendo NX will be, but we can make some assumptions based around the reports that are available.

 According to the Eurogamer report, the NX is set to contain a version of Nvidia's Tegra chip which was last seen in the company's Nvidia Shield.
 Unfortunately the nature of this chip means that it's not possible to draw direct comparisons between it and the competition from Sony and Microsoft.